Nexmo/nexmo-developer/_use_cases/digital-marketplace-client-sdk.md

 Go ahead and click on your item.

-### Item details page
+### The item details page

 Clicking on an item calls the Client SDK’s `getConversation` function.
 The code checks to see if the current user is a Member of the Conversation.
-If not, the User is  joined to the Conversation.
+If not, it adds the User as a Member.

 Next, we need to load any events (like chat messages) that may have happened prior to the User joining the Conversation.